 Open sails – Feel the breeze

-All the transfers are included—the Catamaran sails to the inaccessible beach (by car) as the Red and White Beach.
-You will admire the Venetian lighthouse from the sea, and in the meantime, they sail below the Indian rocks through some caves and rock formations.
+All transfers are covered; the Catamaran sails to the Red and White Beaches, which are inaccessible by car.
+From the water, you’ll be able to see the Venetian lighthouse, and in the meantime, they’ll be sailing beneath the Indian cliffs, passing through caves and rock formations.

-In addition to morning and sunset options around the volcano, you can also enjoy other sea activities, such as snorkeling in the sea, sunbathing, or even just tasting the delicious meals available on board.
-The best things to do in Santorini or to try: It is not what you do, but how you experience it!
+Other marine activities, such as snorkeling in the sea, sunbathing, or simply savoring the sumptuous meals served on board, are available in the morning or on a sunset sailing tour around the volcano.
+What are the best things to do or do in Santorini?
+It’s not about what you do, but about how you experience it!
 Jump into the crystal water, what are you waiting for?
 Need a push?